5 Steps to GAAP-Compliant Revenue Reporting

 For example, if your agency signs a 12-month, $12,000 social media management contract, you would recognize $1,000 in revenue each month.
 This method provides a more accurate picture of your company's financial performance, matching the revenue you earn with the work you’re actually doing during that period.
 It prevents your income from looking lumpy and inconsistent.

-For Subscription and SaaS Models
+Revenue Recognition for Subscription and SaaS

 Subscription and Software-as-a-Service (SaaS) models are a perfect example of why the accrual method is so important.
 When a customer pays for an annual subscription upfront, you haven't earned that full amount on day one.
 You have an obligation to provide access to your software or service for the entire year.
 Therefore, you must recognize the revenue in equal increments over the subscription term.